johnm2102/Galapagos-Politics-Simulator/README.md

 ## Technical Highlights
 - This project has a fully concurrent cell process with message passing.
-- Timeout-based safety to kill infinite loops or illegal strategies
+- Utilizes timeout-based safety to kill infinite loops or illegal strategies.
 - Uses Margolus tiling for reversible, physically-inspired simulation.
-- Custom APL-like DSL parser for strategy definition.
+- Parser for strategy definition.
-- Property based tests for parser correctness and parameters ordering.
-- Highly modular: strategies and rules can be swapped dynamically.